 22. A small tab to enable fine adjustments of lateral trim to be made in flight is provided in the inboard trailing edge of the port aileron.
 The tab is controlled by a small electrically-operated actuator bolted to the forward face of the aileron spar between nose ribs 2 and 3.
 An operating rod, within the aileron, transmits the movement via an eccentric driven by the actuator, to a small lever attached to the tab.
-The actuator is controlled by the combined aileron and rudder trim switches in the cabin for both the pupil and the instructor.
-Each trim switch control knob may be locked by a pivoted lever carried on a mounting bracket attached to the switch.
+The actuator is controlled by the combined aileron and rudder trim switch in the cabin.
+The trim switch control knob may be locked by a pivoted lever carried on a mounting bracket attached to the switch.
 This lever is shaped in such a manner that, when locked in position, it grips the control knob spindle to prevent sideways movement.
-Thus, the lock does not interfere with the rotation of the knob of the pupil's switch for rudder control, as it is only intended to prevent inadvertent operation of the aileron tab when flying in power.
-(A locking lever on the instructor's switch, which is not used for rudder control (para.
-21), when swung clear, enables the instructor to use the switch as an override of the pupil's switch should such action become necessary.)
+Thus, the lock does not interfere with the rotation of the knob for rudder control, as it is only intended to prevent inadvertent operation of the aileron tab when flying in power.
 The lever is retained in the locked or unlocked position by a spring-loaded plunger which is carried on the mounting and engages with holes in the lever.
-The setting of the tab is shown on the combined aileron and rudder tab position indicators, one located adjacent to each control switch, the aileron portions of which are actuated by a Desynn transmitter located adjacent to the actuator and operated by a Bowden cable attached to a lever on the actuator.
+The setting of the tab is shown on the combined aileron and rudder tab position indicator, located adjacent to the control switch, the aileron portion of which is actuated by a Desynn transmitter located adjacent to the actuator and operated by a Bowden cable attached to a lever on the actuator.
 The operation and circuit of the actuator and Desynn system is described in Sect.
 5, Chap.
 1.